Landlord Registration and Residential Rental Inspection Ordinance

 Beginning October 1, 2013, each person who leases or rents a residential rental unit to a tenant or lessee will be required to obtain a Certificate of Use and pass a cursory exterior property inspection prior to entering into any lease, agreement, or renewal for the unit.
 This only applies to properties that are located within the Unincorporated Ares of Broward County.
 In order to obtain a Certificate of Use, an application along with the $75 annual registration fee must be submitted.
 A code enforcement officer will perform an exterior property inspection and an inspection report will be provided to the applicant indicating any outstanding code violations or lot-clearing liens or bills.

-Failure to register and obtain the required Certificate of Use may subject the property owner or landlord to additional civil penalties
+Failure to register and have the required Certificate of Use may result in civil penalties for the property owner or landlord.